samuelgfeller/slim-example-project/docs/naming-convention.md

   e.g. `testUserRegistration_existingActiveUser`

 ### Providers
 I differentiate providers into two types.
-Both have to be in a sub folder "Provider" inside the bundle folder where the test is located.
-This is to be able to find them easier and quicker while developing.
+They have to be in a sub folder "Provider" at the root of the `/tests` folder.
+As the same providers are used by both unit and integration tests, they can't be inside the test case bundle.
+Each are in folders with the bundle name after "Provider".

 #### Data Providers
 Provide different only the data to run for a specific test.
 E.g. For a test asserting that a validationException occurs with different invalid data (name too long, password too short, not given email address etc.)

-Data provider MUST end with `DataProvider.php`.
+Data provider MUST end with `DataProvider.php` and be in the folder of their module name which is in the folder "Provider".

 #### Case Providers
 They contain both the input data but also the expected value for